 Primary Areas of Settlement in the GTA (Social Atlas):

-Vaughan, Brampton, Markham, Richmond Hill, Newmarket, and City of Toronto.
+Vaughan, Brampton, Markham, Richmond Hill, Newmarket, and the City of Toronto.

 Argentina became independent from Spain in 1816.
 Today, there is more political stability in Argentina than there has been in the past.
 Its population is well educated, and Argentina is one of the most prosperous countries in Latin America, but economic problems such as poverty and inflation persist.